mitranim/codex/readme.md

 err := traits.Examine([]string{"mountain", "waterfall", "grotto"})
 ```

-By default, this uses sets of known sounds and vowels defined in
+By default, this uses the sets of known sounds and vowels defined in
 [`sounds.go`](sounds.go).
 This includes the 26 letters of the standard US
 English alphabet and some common digraphs like `th`, which are treated as single
 phonemes.